 That came with a problem of our implementation.
 Because our infrastructure code is inside the Git repository of the project, we cannot control a single ALB from different sources.
 Also, because we have previews, we have a lot of previews depending on pull requests, so it would mean changing a lot of single ALBs for each pull request.
 It would be a nightmare to maintain and therein comes the Ingress.

-observe layer7keywords and we migrated complex applications by replicating production traffic and by migrating only a part of an application.
+We migrated a more simple application without downtime using observe layer7 keywords and we migrated complex applications by replicating production traffic and by migrating only a part of an application.
 Today, we’re still using HAProxy as the Ingress Controller and that let us define an infinite number of projects and of previews.
 Thank you very much for your attention.